 In this regard, customer obsession is as much a corporate mindset as it is a technical or operational outcome.

 Consumers are increasingly loyal to the companies that provide the best service and experience.
-They are also signaling that they are willing to pay a premium for it—one survey found that 86% of consumers said they would pay more to a company that provides a better overall customer experience.
-Further, customer experience is becoming so important that half of the same businesses surveyed said “CX” would be their most important differentiator by 2020, surpassing both products and price.
+They are also signaling that they are willing to pay a premium for it — one survey found that 86% of consumers said they would pay more to a company that provides a better overall customer experience.
+Further, customer experience is becoming so important that half of the same businesses surveyed said “customer experience” would be their most important differentiator by 2020, surpassing both products and price.

 So if you’re planning a five-year strategy, how might you need to shift your investments to ensure you meet that standard?
-It’s not that product and price are no longer important, it’s that the businesses thriving in the digital economy are laser-focused on CX first and foremost.
+It’s not that product and price are no longer important, it’s that the businesses thriving in the digital economy are laser-focused on customer experience first and foremost.

 Take Amazon, for example.
 While not every company can match their scale and long-term commitment to experimental projects, anyone can emulate their mindset, if they so choose.
 They’ve recently simplified their entire corporate mission statement to, “We seek to be Earth’s most customer-centric company.”